There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 I had no idea what to really expect, but I was very excited.
 Like, I mentioned how excited I was at least once an hour.
 You can choose from day and night tours.
 From the descriptions, they sound pretty similar, one is just at night.
 If you want a spookier tour, I’d go with a night one.

-One thing to keep in mind, I don’t think this is officially a ghost tour.
-It’s a historic tour, but they will tell ghost stories and kind of tailor the talking topics to what the group is interested in, like ghost stories, Stephen King and The Shining, or history.
+One thing to keep in mind, I don’t think this is officially a ghost tour of the Stanley Hotel.
+It’s a historic night tour, but they will tell ghost stories and kind of tailor the talking topics to what the group is interested in, like ghost stories, Stephen King and The Shining, or history.
+Or a combination of that.

 I really want to stay here someday, but it wasn’t quite in the budget this time.
 You can stay here though, and you can even stay in room 217, one of the most haunted rooms in the hotel.
 They have The Lodge, The Stanley Hotel, Aspire, and Residences at The Stanley.
 If you want one of the more haunted rooms, you’ll want to look for the “Spirited” rooms, but plan to spend more on those.
 That will be room 217, 401, 407, and 428.
 You can book rooms here.